Sharon-2001/ShapeAI_Python_Network_Security/README.md

-# SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP
+# SHAPEAI PYTHON AND NETWORK SECURITY BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI </b> .
 The instructor during the session was Mr. Harsh Akshit (Student Lead at Google).
 I got to learn a lot during these 7 days and it was an amazing experience learning with <b>SHAPEAI</b> .
 <br>I got to have hands on experience on:
 <li>Python
 <li>Machine Learning
 <li>Tensorflow
+<li> NetWork Security
 <br>during these 7 days, and everything was explained from the very basics so that
 anyone with zero experience on programming can learn.